mbarron62/Fixes-from-the-Fallout-76-Fallout/README.md

 What type of testing should have be used to identify this bug - Negative Testing - Negative Testing Validates an application/software/web site to validate error conditions

-List the steps you would use to identify and test this particular bug
+List the steps you would use to identify and test this particular bug - If you come across the quest progression bug, your best bet is to leave the server that you’re playing on.
+Once you’ve done that, you can either load up Fallout 76 in a different server, or have your friends invite you back onto the server that you were originally playing on.

 2. Power Armor horror